 If using Word 2007 or Word 2010, proceed to step (c) below.
+If using Word 2013 or 2016, proceed to (d).

 Close all documents before using STEPS.
-After you select a STEPS writing exercise from the berges menu, read the suggestion for using STEPS Writing Exercises and click "OK."
+After you select a STEPS writing exercise from the ten menu, read the suggestion for using STEPS Writing Exercises and click "OK."
 Then, click on "VIEW STEPS" to view in full-screen mode.

-Then, read instructions in the exercise and use the left and right arrows of the Page 1 of 3 · but on at the top-center of your screen to navigate to the next page or to the previous page of the writing exercise.
+Then, read instructions in the exercise and use the left and right arrows of the Page 1 of 3 - button at the top-center of your screen to navigate to appropriate pages of the writing exercise.

-After completing the exercise, close the full-screen view of the exercise by clicking on the close button at the upper-right corner of the screen.
+After completing the exercise, close the full-screen view of the exercise by clicking on the x close button at the upper-right corner of the screen.